Thanatisia/docker-ide/README.md

 #### Containers
 - `CONTAINER_IMAGE_NAME` : Specify the docker image to startup the container with
     + Default: thanatisia/docker-ide
-- `CONTAINER_IMAGE_TAG` : Specify the tag/version of the docker image you selected to startup the container with
+- `CONTAINER_IMAGE_TAG` : Specify the tag/version of the docker image you selected to startup the container with; Change this to switch between image versions if you are using multi-stage builds
     + Default: [programming-language]
 - `CONTAINER_NAME` : Specify the name of the container to startup
     + Default: dev-env